AfeIsm/Tennis-Quiz-Game/README.md

-# 🏃‍♂️🎾 Rule Runner – Adaptive Tennis Rules Quiz
+# 🎾 Rule Quizzer – Adaptive Tennis Rules Quiz

 A 10-question interactive tennis rules quiz designed to teach kids the fundamentals of tennis in a fun, adaptive way.